MonliH/CobaltLang/README.md

 }
 ~~~

-The Cobalt tranpiller will try to make the go code the most readable.
+The Cobalt transpiller will try to make the go code the most readable.